UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-mobile-client-side.md

 :::note
 This guide uses the group term **UID2 mobile SDKs** to include both the SDK for Android and the SDK for iOS.
 :::

+For FAQs relating to mobile publisher integrations, see [FAQs for Mobile Integrations](integration-mobile-overview.md#faqs-for-mobile-integrations).

 To integrate with UID2 client-side, you'll need to complete the following steps: